volkszaehler/mbmd/README.md

 By default, the meter communicates using 9600 8E1.
 The meter ID is 1.
 Meter ID, bus speed and other parameters are configurable via  [Software(Windows only)](https://www.partner.orno.pl/grafiki2/PC%20softwre170621.rar)
 WE-515 has a lithium battery and multi-tariff support, WE-514 does not support tariff zones.
 - **ORNO WE-516/517**: Low cost three phase meter.
-By default, the meter communicates using 9600 8E1.
+By default, the meter communicates using 9600 8E1 (add --comset 8E1 parameter!).
 The meter ID is 1.
 Meter ID, bus speed and other parameters are configurable via  [Software(Windows only)](https://www.partner.orno.pl/grafiki2/PC%20softwre170621.rar)
 WE-517 has a lithium battery and multi-tariff support, WE-516 does not support tariff zones.
 - **Schneider Electric iEM3000 Series**: Professional meter with loads of configurable max/average measurements with timestamp functionality.